oliora/ppconsul/README.md

 *Version 0.1*

 A C++ client library for [Consul](http://consul.io).
-Consul is a *tool for discovering and configuring services in your infrastructure*.
+Consul is a distributed tool for discovering and configuring services in your infrastructure.

 The goal of PPConsul is to fully cover version 1 of [Consul HTTP API](http://www.consul.io/docs/agent/http.html).